Aru va`en: A Keeping of the Troth

 Then the cries came again.

-They moved through the forest like waves of nausea.
+They moved through the forest like waves of sickness.
 The air tasted of acid and copper.
 Somewhere beyond the veil, something living dragged itself across leaves.
 Something wounded called out and was answered by something worse.

 I did not want to go.